Blunt10K/Blunt10K/README.md

 Hi, I’m Kenny.
-I'a a recent AI graduate currently in the Netherlands.
+I'm a recent AI graduate currently in the Netherlands.

 I'm interested in data science, robotics, AI applications and have a passing interest in operating systems and networks.